Access Control (8 min)

 You can either configure the visibility of the entire project component or select the specific element within the component.

-Using the radio buttons, you can choose to show the component or hide it from the user.
+You can use the radio buttons to show the component or hide it from the user.

-There are several other options you can choose from depending on the component and element.
-For example, we can show the Create New Contact button to a Regular Contact but disable it so they cannot interact with it.
+Depending on the component and element, you can choose from several other options.
+For example, we can show the Create New Contact button to a Regular Contact but turn it off so they cannot interact with it.

 05 Access Profile Variable